pillaikartik10/pillaikartik10/README.md

 Sentiment Analysis(using TextBlob) on a webpage scraped using Selenium.

 ### [4.
 Data Analysis on IPL dataset using Python](https://github.com/pillaikartik10/python-ipl-data-analysis)
-Basic Data Analysis on an IPL(Indian Premier League) dataset using Python
+Basic Data Analysis on an IPL(Indian Premier League) dataset available on Kaggle, using Python.

 ### [5.
 Data Analysis and fitting a Linear Regression Model on a football dataset using Python](https://github.com/pillaikartik10/python-football-data-analysis)
-Simple Data Analysis and fitting a Linear Regression Model on a football dataset using Python
+Simple Data Analysis and fitting a Linear Regression Model on a football dataset available on Kaggle, using Python.